Longlisted for the AAAS/Subaru SB&F Prize for Excellence in Science Books (Young adults)

 - Peet’s Coffee is at 152 Livermore Ave., not 122.
 Its location is otherwise correct

-- FRIB is at Michigan State University, not Michigan.
+- FRIB is at Michigan State University, not the University of Michigan.
 Don’t worry, a whole team of Spartans has already taken me to task on this one.